Marjorie Elizabeth Jane Chandler: Publications

 Chandler took over the research that was looking at the occurrence of peat - seams yielding definite plant- remains which Reid, who unfortunately could not continue his research due to his death in 1916.
-The research was taking place at the Barnwell pit in Barnwell, Cambridge where Reid intended to make a full examination of the beds but death prevented him from achieving this examination.
-Chandler had the opportunity to examine the beds, which at this time had fresh material which revealed a larger fossil flora than what Reid had originally suspected.
+The research was taking place at the Barnwell pit in Barnwell, Cambridgeshire, where Reid intended to make a full examination of the beds but death prevented him from achieving this examination.
+Chandler had the opportunity to examine the beds, which at this time had fresh material which revealed a larger fossil flora than Reid had suspected.

 Chandler used the recent collection of seeds made by Reid, also known as the Reid collection, as her standard for all of her systematic work in examining the fossils to determine the age of the Arctic floras in the Cam Valley.
 The main focus of this publication was to prove that the plant deposits were formed prior to the end of the Upper Palaeolithic times.
 This publication also showed that plant life had increased and decreased due to stress of climate and that certain species of Flora almost became nearly extinct in certain parts of Britain as the climate got warmer.

-Miss Marjorie Elizabeth Jane Chandler had an opportunity to investigate the Barnwell Pit, in which she would examine material that revealed the existence of larger fossil flora than first believed.
+Chandler had an opportunity to investigate the Barnwell Pit, in which she would examine material that revealed the existence of larger fossil flora than first believed.
 This discovery allowed her to write an article named “The Arctic Flora of the Cam Valley at Barnwell, Cambridge” in which she could record the results from that investigation at Barnwell Pit.There had been few records of these Arctic Flora growing at latitudes this low, many of these plants were not recognized in the fossil state at the time of this discovery.
 These discoveries were considered important, allowing the full study results to be put on record, so that other workers in this field would be able to access these results.